MohamedAbdelRazek222/payment-request-oracle-vbcs-application/README.md

 #  Payment Request  vbcs application

 ## Overview
-The **HFC Payment Request** app is a VBCS (Oracle Visual Builder Cloud Service) application integrated with Oracle Fusion via Oracle Integration Cloud (OIC).
+The ** Payment Request** app is a VBCS (Oracle Visual Builder Cloud Service) application integrated with Oracle Fusion via Oracle Integration Cloud (OIC).
 It provides a comprehensive platform for searching, creating, and managing invoices and payment requests directly connected to the Fusion system.

 ## Features
 - **Search Functionality**: